Introduction to Data Collection Methods - Types, Uses, and Steps

 Setting up a timeline for data collection

 Setting up a timeline will help you achieve short targets along the process of data collection.
-This should be incorporated in the data collection plan itself.
-And also different timeframes will be suitable for different types of processes like continuous data collection, fixed time interval data collection, all-at-once data collection, and so on.
+This should be incorporated into the data collection plan itself.
+Also, different timeframes will be suitable for different types of processes like continuous data collection, fixed time interval data collection, all-at-once data collection, and so on.

 Selecting the data collection method